fqantonio/aqua/JOURNAL.md

 Results: no spilled water

-Conclusions: We think that 3 walls is enought
+Conclusions: We think that 3 walls are enought

  ![](Photos/lixo.jpeg)